 Line 2c - Annualized State Periodicity Schedule -- Divide line 2a by the number in line 2b.
 Enter the quotient.
 This is the number of screenings expected to be received by an individual in each age group in one year.
 Make no entry in the total column.

-Line 3a - Total Months of Eligibility -- Enter the total months of eligibility for the individuals in each age group in line 1 during the reporting year.
+Line 3a - Total Months of Eligibility -- Enter the total months of eligibility for the individuals in each age group in line 1b during the reporting year.
+A child should only be counted once in the age group the child is in as of September 30.
+However, a child may have months of eligibility in two different age groups.
+Months of eligibility should be counted in the age group the child belonged to during the majority of that month.
+For example, if a child was eligible from June through October but turned 3 on August 25th, the child would be counted on line 1b one time in the 3-5 age group (age as of September 30th).
+Three months of eligibility (June through August) are counted in the 1-2 age group and two months (September and October) are counted in the 3-5 age group.

-Line 3b - Average Period of Eligibility -- Divide line 3a by the number in line 1.
+Line 3b - Average Period of Eligibility -- Divide line 3a by the number in line 1b.
 Divide that number by 12 and enter the quotient.
-This number represents the portion of the year that individuals remain Medicaid eligible during the reporting year, regardless of whether eligibility was maintained continuously.
+This number represents the portion of the year that individuals remain Medicaid eligible during the reporting year.

 Line 4 - Expected Number of Screenings per Eligible -- Multiply line 2c by line 3b.
 Enter the product.
 This number reflects the expected number of initial or periodic screenings per child per year based on the number required by the State-specific periodicity schedule and the average period of eligibility.
 Make no entries in the total column.